 Information regarding any changes to operations at Port Freeport will be distributed via the Port’s website, the Port’s emergency notification system and other means as needed.

-Preventative measures have been put in to place at Port Freeport following the direction of the CDC and state and local health departments:
+Preventative measures are practiced at Port Freeport following the direction of the CDC and state and local health departments:

 Anyone that exhibits any symptoms of COVID-19 should contact their healthcare provider or the Brazoria County Health Department and self-isolate to limit exposure to others.

 Local COVID-19 cases are being investigated by the Brazoria County Health Department.

 Residents who have questions concerning COVID-19 can call the Brazoria County COVID-19 Information Line at 979-864-2167, for non-health related questions call 979-864-1898, Monday – Friday 10:00 AM – 5:00 PM and Saturday 9:00 AM – 2:00 PM.